 4 – Read & Analyze

-Granting users Read & Analyze permission will limit their actions to viewing reports and Google Analytics configuration data.
+Granting users Read & Analyze permission will limit their actions to viewing report and configuration data.

 Read & Analyze users can:

 - View reports.